Why Child-Sensitive Resilience Must Be at the Heart of Global Food Systems

 From Relief to Resilience

 The first, “From Saving Lives to Building Futures” explored how integrating child protection and food security can bridge humanitarian aid and long-term resilience.
 The logic is compelling: emergencies do not pause the need for learning, nurturing, or safety.
-If we protect only the body and neglect the child’s mind, social fabric, and sense of safety, we are merely postponing vulnerability.
+If we protect only the body and neglect the child’s mind, social fabric, and sense of security, we are merely postponing vulnerability.

-The second, “From Fragility to Resilience” turned to the Global Alliance Against Hunger and Poverty (GAAHP) an emerging framework for collective action.
-It argued, persuasively, that child-sensitive, community-driven livelihoods are not a moral luxury but a practical imperative.
-By linking local realities with international investment, the Alliance can help build food systems that absorb shocks without collapsing under them.
+The second, “From Fragility to Resilience” highlighted an emerging framework for collective action.
+It argued persuasively that child-sensitive, community-driven livelihoods are not a moral aspiration but a practical imperative.
+By linking local realities with international investment, such approaches can help build food systems that absorb shocks without collapsing under them.

 Building Futures That Last